njmehra09/nsscan/README.md

-🚀 NSSCAN
+# 🚀 NSSCAN

-NSSCAN is a fast and lightweight HTTP/HTTPS host discovery and response scanner written in Go.
+**NSSCAN** is a fast and lightweight HTTP/HTTPS host discovery and response scanner written in **Go**.

-It supports domain, IP, CIDR, and file-based input and displays useful response information such as IP, Port, HTTP Status Code, and Server.
+It supports domain, IP, CIDR, and file-based input and displays useful response information such as **IP address, port, HTTP status code, and server**.

-«⚠️ Authorized Use Only: Use NSSCAN only on systems, domains, IP addresses, and networks that you own or have explicit permission to test.»
+> ⚠️ **Authorized Use Only:** Use NSSCAN only on systems, domains, IP addresses, and networks that you own or have explicit permission to test.

 ---

-✨ Features
+## ✨ Features

 - 🚀 Concurrent scanning
 - 🌐 HTTP/HTTPS support